Ydla-chan/TrackYourMoney.Id/README.md

 The purpose of this budgetbuddy application is that overseas students can easily make financial arrangements such as recording expenditure transactions, making limits per certain categories or per month, so that students can find out their financial flow and be wiser in managing finances.

 Member of Tim Develop :
-  1. Rahel Simanjuntak Front End Ui
+  1. Rahel Simanjuntak
-  2. Mira Handayani Document Analytis
+  2. Mira Handayani
-  3. Aldy Jhonatan Hutasoit Implementation
+  3. Aldy Jhonatan Hutasoit
-  4. Tyas Wening Ayu Sawitri  Implementation
+  4. Tyas Wening Ayu Sawitri
-  5. Akbar Hafiz  Tester
+  5. Akbar Hafiz
-  6. Yocelyn Theona Setiawan Front End Ui
+  6. Yocelyn Theona Setiawan

 Functional Requiment For This Project :